shayandavoodii/OnlinePortfolioSelection.jl/docs/src/index.md

 12. MRvol
 13. Combination Weights based on Online Gradient Descent (CW-OGD)
 14. Uniform Portfolio (1/N)
-15. ClUSLOG (contains the KMNLOG and KMDLOG variants)
+15. CLUSLOG (contains the KMNLOG and KMDLOG variants)

 The available methods can be viewed by calling the [`opsmethods`](@ref) function.